Mesothelioma Prognosis Overview

 - Treatments to help control symptoms, such as radiation therapy, a pleurodesis or a thoracentesis

-It can’t be overstated the importance of a personalized treatment plan for improving your prognosis.
-Specialists understand that no two cases of mesothelioma are alike.
+When it comes to improving a prognosis, the importance of a personalized treatment plan for improving prognosis cannot be overstated.
+Mesothelioma specialists understand that no two cases of mesothelioma are alike.
 Tailored treatment plans specifically target your unique type of mesothelioma, giving you a greater chance at longer survival.

 Working with a mesothelioma specialist, undergoing multimodal treatment, committing to taking care of your health and participating in clinical trials are all standard, yet crucial elements of an improved prognosis.
 Many survivors are living proof of this philosophy.